Light stringy states: Quantization of strings localized at D-brane intersections

-Thus this state should combined with a right-handed spinor field to form an anti-chiral supermultiplet.
-The conjugate field is the string going from brane $b$ to $a$ and its vertex operator takes the form (keep in mind that the angles from D6-brane $b$ to D6-brane $a$ are now $-\theta_I$ and thus all negative.)
+The appearance of the anti-chiral spin field $S^{\dot{\alpha}}$ is dictated by the GSO-projection.
+Note that the $U(1)_{WS}$ charge $\sum^3_{I=1} \left(\theta_I -\frac{1}{2} \right) =\frac{1}{2}$ suggests that this field is identified with a right-handed fermion belonging to an anti-chiral multiplet.
+The conjugate left-handed fermion is identified with the string going from D6-brane $b$ to D6-brane $a$ and its vertex operator takes the form